1st Kings Chapter 1

 Nāṯān, meaning: “Given”; fl. c.
 1000 BC For more info click here

-the prophet.
-And when he was come in before the king, he bowed himself before the king with his face to the ground.
+the prophet is here.
+He came before the king, he prostrated himself before the king with his face to the ground.

 1:24 And Nathan נָתָן